aridiosilva/TDD/README.md

    - write “just enough” code, the simplest possible, to make the test pass
    - “refactor” the code until it conforms to the simplicity criteria
    - repeat, “accumulating” unit tests over time

+   - Test-Driven Development starts with designing and developing tests for every small functionality of an application.
+   - TDD instructs developers to write new code only if an automated test has failed.
+   - The simple concept of TDD is to write and correct the failed tests before writing new code (before development).

 ## Expected Benefits of TDD